AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

 $
 dif eta(Y,Z) = 2 ip(psi Y,Z)
 $
-This endomorphism is then called the _associate tensor field_ of $X$, and with it we can rewrite the above equation as
+This endomorphism is then called the _associated tensor field_ of $X$, and with it we can rewrite the above equation as
 $
   ip(nabla_Y X, Z) = phi ip(Y,Z) + ip(psi Y, Z).
 $